roblaing/webgames/ricerocks/README.md

 events and their handlers, and methods and their parameters &mdash; mercifully <a href="https://developer.mozilla.org/en-US/">
 MDN</a> is an excellent reference.

 These are the ones I've settled on for now.
+Making the game mobile friendly involved learning yet another Web API,
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Touch_events">Touch Events</a>, which I decided not
+to add the diagram below since it was too crowded already.

 I've attempted to draw a hierarchy of the objects I've used, though in JavaScript that's not easy.
 For instance, though Document is a child of Window, and CanvasRenderingContext2D of HTMLCanvasElement etc,